ArtigasDev/artigasdev.github.io/_projects/(16) Andara.md

 The game tells the story of Andara, the heir to the throne of an interplanetary alien race led by her father, Ordon.
 In her attempt to colonise other planets in search of resources, she discovers her father's tyranny first hand, as he is willing to do anything to achieve his goal, including killing Andara's best friend.
 Andara then begins a revolt to stop her father's tyrannical invasion and save the planet Hailstone.

 # What I did
-- AI of Special Laser enemy.
+- AI of Special Laser enemy
+  - Behavior tree (EQS, BBComp, New BTTasks...).
+  - Animations management (NotifyStates, BlendSpaces, StateMachine...).
+  - AIController (AI Perception, Set/RemoveFocus...).
-- Contribution on the AI of Putty enemies and Special Shooter enemy.
+- Part of the AI of Putty enemies and Special Shooter enemy.
-- Spawner actor used for wave management in battle arenas.
+- Spawner actor used for wave management and state of aggressiveness of enemies in battle arenas.
-- Hazard placeables such as Laser Columns and Damaging platforms.
+- Gameplay hazards such as Laser Columns and Damaging platforms.
-- Particle implementation in some of the enemy features.<br><br>
+- Particles implementation in some of the enemy actions, and their corresponding optimisation.
+- Usage of Object Pooling for better performance.<br><br>

 # How it was implemented
-Work in progress...<br><br>
+You can see part of the development process of the project in this youtube documentary:
+{% include elements/video.html id="W4hbSShLBCk" %}
+(Making of documentary)
+<br><br>

 ### Developed by:
 - [Chivito Games](https://twitter.com/AndaraGame)